VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

     assert example.environment_var_function() == "MY_VAR is set to 'true'"
 ```

-As in previous examples, the `monkeypatch` fixture is an argument to our function.
+As in previous examples, the `monkeypatch` fixture is an argument for our function.
 The important environment variable for this function is `MY_VAR`.
 First,
 we remove the environment variable in case it is already set to something
 with `monkeypatch.delenv("MY_VAR", raising=False)`.
 Note, as the comment